datacarpentry/2015-03-09-ISI-CODATA/lessons/sql/sql.md

     SELECT plot, species, sex, wgt, ROUND(wgt / 1000.0, 2) FROM surveys;

 ***EXERCISE: Write a query that returns
-             The year, month, day, speciesID and weight in mg***
+             the year, month, day, speciesID and weight in mg***

 Filtering
 ---------